strevizo/wa-react-2021-q4-capstone-project/README.md

 ### Evaluation Criteria

 - The Header is rendered correctly (25 points)
-- The Featured Banners Slider is rendered correctly using the data from the mock file (20 points)
+- The Featured Banners Slider is rendered correctly using the data from <a href="https://github.com/jparciga/wa-react-2021-q4-capstone-project/blob/main/mocks/featured-banner.json">the mock file</a> (20 points)
-- The Categories Carousel/Grid is rendered correctly using the data from the mock file (20 points)
+- The Categories Carousel/Grid is rendered correctly using the data from <a href="https://github.com/jparciga/wa-react-2021-q4-capstone-project/blob/main/mocks/product-categories.json">the mock file</a> (20 points)
-- The Featured Products Grid is rendered correctly using the data from the mock file (30 points)
+- The Featured Products Grid is rendered correctly using the data from <a href="https://github.com/jparciga/wa-react-2021-q4-capstone-project/blob/main/mocks/featured-products.json">the mock file</a> (30 points)
 - The Footer is rendered correctly (5 points)

 ### Bonus